What is Project Management?

 Scrum

 The Scrum framework helps teams work together more effectively by implementing the Agile methodology.
-In Scrum, everyone on the team works together to plan and execute the project in short sprints.
+In Scrum, everyone on the team works together to plan and execute the project in short Sprints.
 This approach allows for regular checkpoints to monitor progress and make necessary changes.

 Scrum is a framework that can be used in a variety of different industries, including software development, marketing, product design, and many others.